 - Literary Texts (Paper 2):

-- Advertising: Look for the “hidden message”.
-How does the layout and font choice influence the reader?
+- Advertising: Look for the “hidden message.”
+How do the font choice and layout manipulate the reader?
+Remember the AIDA principle (Attention, Interest, Desire, Action).

 C. Writing & Presenting (Section 3)